 STOCK OPTIONS.
 The Committee determines the persons to whom options are granted, the option price, the number of shares subject to each option, the period of each option and the times at which options may be exercised and whether the option is an Incentive Stock Option (ISO), as defined in Section 422 of the Code, or an option other than an ISO (a Non-Statutory Stock Option or NSO).
 If the option is an ISO, the option price cannot be less than the fair market value of the Class A Common Stock on the date of grant.
-If an optionee of an ISO at the time of grant owns stock possessing more than 10% of the combined voting power of the Class A Common Stock on the date of grant.
-If the option is an NSO, the option price may not be less than 110% of the fair market value of the Class A Common Stock on the date of grant.
-If the option is an NSO, the option price may price determined by the Committee.
+If an optionee of an ISO at the time of grant owns stock possessing more than 10% of the combined voting power of the Company, the option price may not be less than 110% of the fair market value of the Class A Common Stock on the date of grant.
+If the option is an NSO, the option price may be any price determined by the Committee.
 The aggregate fair market value, on the date of the grant, of the stock for which ISOs are exercisable for the first time by an employee during any calendar year may not exceed \$100,000.
 No monetary consideration is paid to the Company upon the granting of options.